iamtimsmith/iamtimsmith-com/content/posts/using-the-pug-templating-engine-part-3-layouts.md

 ---
 title: Using the Pug Templating Engine  Part 3 - Layouts
-date: '2021-01-29T05:00:00.000Z'
+date: "2021-01-29T05:00:00.000Z"
-seoDescription: Pug allows you to use inheritance to create a layout for the frontend and then insert blocks of data into the layout, causing a better developer experience.
+excerpt: Pug allows you to use inheritance to create a layout for the frontend and then insert blocks of data into the layout, causing a better developer experience.
 published: true
 ---